LukePhairatt/DRLND-p2-continuous-control/README.md

 - After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
 This yields 20 (potentially different) scores.
 We then take the average of these 20 scores.
 - This yields an **average score** for each episode (where the average is over all 20 agents).

 The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.

 ### Getting Started
+1. Follow instruction here [click here](https://github.com/udacity/deep-reinforcement-learning#dependencies) to set up your Python environment with unityagents.

-1. Download the environment from one of the links below.
+2. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:

     - **_Version 1: One (1) Agent_**
         - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher_Linux.zip)